cap-js/docs/java/outbox.md

 ## Handling Outbox Errors

 An outbox service is calling an error handler in case of a processing error by emitting an `OutboxErrorEventContext`.
-The event context provides the `ServiceException` that occured while processing the outbox entry.
+The event context provides the `ServiceException` that occurred while processing the outbox entry.
 An outbox error handler shall provide an error status after evaluating the exception; possible error status are:

 - `OutboxErrorStatus.RETRY`: The outbox retries to reprocess the entry.